Updated July 3, 2023

 Interestingly, the shareholders can trade the rights issue in the market just like any other ordinary share.
 Provided the trading is done before the exercise date on which the additional shares will be assigned to the holders of the rights issue.
 The process results in dilution as the company’s net profit spreads over a more comprehensive number of shares.
 So, the company’s earnings per share (EPS) falls in the case of rights issues due to sharing dilution.

 Let us now look into a simple example to illustrate how it works in the real world.

 Let us assume that Mr. Ken is an existing shareholder of XYZ Inc. and currently owns 50 shares of $100 each, which means a total investment of $5,000.
 XYZ Inc. recently offered the right shares to Ken at a discounted price of $70 per share.
 It is a 30% discount on the current market price.
 These shares are on three for every five existing shares.
 So, Ken is eligible for 30 rights issue shares for $70 each, which will be worth $2,100.

 In the current scenario, it may seem that Mr. Ken will benefit from the rights issue if he can sell off all the rights issue shares at the current market price to other interested investors before its expiration date.
 But on a closer look, the story changes a little bit because there will be a dilution in the share price due to this.

 Let us calculate the adjusted share price after incorporating the discounted price of the new additional shares.
-The average cost for Mr. Ken can be calculated as follows,
+The average cost calculation for Mr. Ken can be as follows,